 Radka Denemarková Born in 1968 in the midst of the Prague Spring, she is considered by many to be the most important contemporary Czech author and the strongest voice of her generation.
 She studied German and Bohemian literature at Charles University and received her doctorate in 1997.
 She conducted research at the Institute of Czech Literature of the Academy of Sciences of the Czech Republic and worked as a dramaturgical consultant at the Divadlo Na Zábradlí Theater.
-Thanks to her impressively versatile oeuvre, she is the only four-time winner of the prestigious Magnesia Litera literary prize, having received it in four different categories: for her second and most widely translated novel, Peníze od Hitlera (Money from Hitler, 2007); her narrative documentary of the life of the distinguished, tragically deceased theatre director Petr Lébl (2009); her translation into Czech (2011) of Herta Müller's 2009 prose Atemschaukel; and for her most recent and ambitious novel Hodiny z olova (Hours of Lead) set largely in contemporary China.
+Thanks to her impressively versatile oeuvre, she is the only four-time winner of the prestigious Magnesia Litera literary prize, having received it in four different categories: for her second and most widely translated novel, Peníze od Hitlera (Money from Hitler, 2007); her narrative documentary of the life of the distinguished, tragically deceased theatre director Petr Lébl (2009); her translation into Czech (2011) of Herta Müller's 2009 prose Atemschaukel; and for her most ambitious novel Hodiny z olova (Hours of Lead) set largely in contemporary China.
 She is also an awarded translator of German literature, of authors such as Herta Müller and Michael Stavaric.
 Her works of fiction are attempts to uncover - in narrative prose marked by a distinctively poetic style - the key nodes of power and inequality in human relationships, intimate as well as political.
 Much of his work can be inscribed in the sophisticated linguistic tradition of social criticism.
 She has been translated into more than twenty languages.
-LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2015 El dinero de Hitler (Peníze od Hitlera, Money from Hitler) 2019 Contribución a la historia de la alegría (Příspěvek k dějinám radosti; Contribution to the History of Joy) FORTHCOMING 2025-2026 2025 Sangre de chocolate (Čokoládová krev; Chocolate Blood) 2026 Horas de plomo (Hodiny z olova; Hours of Lead) My books are a fishbone stuck in the throat, not an afterdinner dessert.
+Cokoládová krev, her last novel, considered one of the most strange and controversial books published in the Czech in the last decade, has become a best-seller.
+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2015 El dinero de Hitler (Peníze od Hitlera, Money from Hitler) 2019 Contribución a la historia de la alegría (Příspěvek k dějinám radosti; Contribution to the History of Joy) 2025 Sangre de chocolate (Čokoládová krev; Chocolate Blood) 2026 Horas de plomo (Hodiny z olova; Hours of Lead) My books are a fishbone stuck in the throat, not an afterdinner dessert.
 Radka Denemarková Radka Denemarková's prose is a magic mirror, that is, one that shows both what is visible and what is hidden, pushed into the depths of collective oblivion, painstakingly swept under the rug.
-Olga Tokarczuk Denemarková is undoubtedly the most important writer in the Czech Republic today razor sharp, debunking and incorruptible. \Michael Stavaric, Die Presse Denemarková can be seen as the Czech Elfriede Jelinek.
+Olga Tokarczuk Denemarková is undoubtedly the most important writer in the Czech Republic today razor sharp, debunking and incorruptible.
+Michael Stavaric, Die Presse Denemarková can be seen as the Czech Elfriede Jelinek.
 She is equally provocative and unblinded by ideology, breaking down taboos and setting the direction of contemporary literature.
 Andreas Breitenstein, Frankfurter Allgemeine Zeitung No one has as strong a voice in contemporary Czech literature as Radka Denemarková.
 Seznam Zpravy, Jonás Zboril